Advanced Prostate Cancer: AUA/ASTRO/SUO Guideline (2020)

 Treatment

-7. For patients with a rising PSA after failure of local therapy and no demonstrated metastatic disease by conventional imaging, clinicians should offer observation or clinical trial enrollment.
+7. For patients with a rising PSA after failure of local therapy and no demonstrated metastatic disease by imaging, clinicians should offer observation or clinical trial enrollment.
 (Clinical Principle)

 8. ADT should not be routinely initiated in this population (Expert Opinion).
 However, if ADT is initiated in the absence of metastatic disease, intermittent ADT may be offered in lieu of continuous ADT.
 (Conditional Recommendation; Evidence Level: Grade B)